Updated as of March 30 at 9am

 Since then, the new coronavirus has spread to several new countries, and authorities are intensifying their efforts to curb it.

-Novel coronavirus versus SARS and MERS
+COVID-19: differences with SARS and MERS

 The three viruses share similarities, namely the fact that damage to the lungs can make all three viruses deadly.
 However, at this stage the mortality rate of coronavirus is lower than that of the outbreak of SARS in 2003, according to Peter Piot, professor of global health and director at London School of Hygiene and Tropical Medicine.